![]() |

 Something else that's good to know and isn't really explained anywhere, is that you need to break tall-grass with a hoe in order to gather seeds.

-The mod introduces seasons as well, which I believe affects crop cycles.
-Crops grow slowly or not at all in the winter.
-Cherry trees begin to bear cherries in the spring and I think that they continue to do so into the summer.
+BTA introduces seasons as well, which I believe affects crop cycles.
+I think that plants either grow slowly or not at all during the winter.
+Cherry trees begin to bear cherries in the spring and I believe that they continue to do so into the summer.

 Beyond my base, here are some things that I've stumbled across in the surrounding region while mapping: